peterhcharlton/ppg-beats/docs/functions/heartpy_beat_detector.md

-# `ABD_BEAT_DETECTOR` - ABD PPG beat detector.
+# `HEARTPY_BEAT_DETECTOR` - HEARTPY PPG beat detector.
-ABD_BEAT_DETECTOR detects beats in a photoplethysmogram (PPG) signal using the 'Automatic Beat Detection' beat detector
+HEARTPY_BEAT_DETECTOR detects beats in a photoplethysmogram (PPG) signal using the 'HeartPy' beat detector

 ##  Inputs
 +   sig : a vector of PPG values